Ride The Hurricane

 Contact Information: email@example.com

-To register simply click on the "Pay Now" button below, or CLICK HERE, and fill in the information for the amount of riders you are registering.
-Or you can email firstname.lastname@example.org with rider information and send a check $40 per rider to Ride The Hurricane 121 E. Railroad Ave Port Angeles WA.
-98362.
+To register simply click on the "Pay Now" button below, or CLICK HERE, and fill in the information for the amount and names of cyclist(s) you are registering.
+Or you can email firstname.lastname@example.org with cyclist(s) information and send a check $50 per cyclist to: Port Angeles Chamber of Commerce, 121 E. Railroad Ave, Port Angeles, WA 98362.

 SHOW THE WORLD YOUR ACCOMPLISHMENT!!